-The Judges are looking for a community board which has, exercising its leadership mandate, made an improvement to its community.
+The judges are looking for a Community Board which has exercised its leadership mandate to make a significant improvement to its community.
 This could involve:

-The Judges are looking for a project, programme or initiative which has been funded, commissioned and/or led by a community board which has enhanced the quality of life and/or environment of their community.
-Projects, for example, which may have:
+The judges are looking for a project, programme or initiative which has been funded, commissioned and/or led by a Community Board which has enhanced the quality of life and/or environment of their community.
+This could a project that:

-The Judges are looking for a project or initiative in which a community Board has taken an innovative approach to consultation and engagement.
-This can involve:
+The judges are looking for a project or initiative in which a Community Board has taken an innovative approach to consultation and engagement.
+This could involve: